-She is a curvy, plus-sized model that moved from France to live in the USA shortly after college.
+She is a curvy, plus-sized model who moved from France to live in the USA shortly after college.

 However, she enjoys her French roots, stating that most French women are free-spirited, educated, cultured, and independent.

-Clementine is a proud and successful curvy model that became the first “plus size” woman to appear on French television in a Castaluna clothing commercial.
+Clementine is a proud and successful curvy model who became the first “plus size” woman to appear on French television in a Castaluna clothing commercial.

 She danced seductively, flaunting her curves in a bodysuit no less.